MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 ## Migration planning
 Before beginning your migration, it is important that you plan your outcome by performing an assessment of your current source environment.
 What you discover will influence your overall strategy and timing, including:
-- The mapping of content from source My Sites to destination OneDrives”
+- The mapping of content from source, your users My Sites to the destination, your users OneDrive.
 - The amount of content you migrate.
 Determine if content is redundant, out of date, or still relevant.
 - Set permissions so IT can read/write from source to target
 - We highly recommend that you consider setting up a hybrid environment.
 Learn more:  [SharePoint and OneDrive Configuration Roadmaps](https://docs.microsoft.com/en-us/sharepoint/hybrid/configuration-roadmaps).